 Christmas, December 25, was also used for a few releases, and is tied with March 17 as the third most common death date.
 Claret Winter, the Series 19 variant-exclusive vampire with a snowy motif, died on this day, as did holiday-themed Nohell.
 Sinister Minister and Bad Habit died on this day, likely as an ironic note of such a holy Christian day taking such unholy clergy.
 December was the second most represented death month, though Christmas didn't do an outsized amount of lifting like Halloween did for October.

 A few series feature multiple characters who died on the same calendar date.
 Series 7 features a record two pairs of deathdate buddies (Sloth and Wrath, and Envy and Lust) with each character referencing a separate event on the shared day.
 As mentioned above, Series 12 features Ezekiel and Cuddles who both died on March 17, and Series 28 features Hayze and Onyx who also both died on March 17.
-In the case of the Series 12 dolls, both characters relate thematically to the day in different ways, but the S28 dolls have no apparent ties to the day.
+In the case of the Series 12 dolls, both characters relate thematically to the day in different ways.
+Hayze definitely has a thematic connection to the date in Series 28 (it's the day Jimi Hendrix's "Purple Haze" released), but Onyx might not.
 All three Halloween series feature multiple characters who died on Halloween.
 None of these listed instances of repeated dates in a series share a death year.

 Dia de Muertos-themed series 20 features a shared death date (Savannah and Catrina), which is also reported to be a shared death year.
 This could imply a relation between the two characters or that they died at the same place at the same time, but the date was when the cartoonist who illustrated La Catrina died, so two dolls might just both be referencing that for lack of inspiration for a fifth unique death date in the series?